Business Tort Attorneys in Fort Lauderdale

 To succeed on a claim of contractual interference, the plaintiff entity and their attorney must prove that:

 - A valid contract existed between the plaintiff and another party;

 - The third party (defendant) knew of the contract;

 - The defendant acted intentionally to persuade the other party to breach the contract in some way;

 - There was an actual breach of contract by the party; and

 - The plaintiff suffered damages due to the breach caused by the defendant.

-The Fort Lauderdale lawyers at Stok Kon + Braverman can guide clients through business law matters and the disputes that may arise from them.
-Having worked closely with entities throughout the region for over a decade, we consistently provide capable legal representation to companies in Hollywood, Fort Lauderdale, and the surrounding cities.
-Call us today at (954) 237-1777 or contact us online to schedule a consultation with a business tort attorney in Broward County.
+The lawyers at Stok Kon + Braverman can guide clients through business law matters and the disputes that may arise from them.
+Having worked closely with entities throughout the region for over a decade, we consistently provide capable legal representation to companies all over Broward County.